US to declare Rohingya repression in Myanmar a 'genocide' | Law-Order

 “I applaud the Biden administration for finally recognizing the atrocities committed against the Rohingya as genocide,'' he said in a statement released immediately after the State Department announced that Blinken would deliver remarks on Myanmar at the Holocaust Museum on Monday and tour an exhibit entitled “Burma's Path to Genocide.”
 Myanmar is also known as Burma.

 “While this determination is long overdue, it is nevertheless a powerful and critically important step in holding this brutal regime to account,'' Merkley said.
 “Such processes must always be carried out objectively, consistently, and in a way that transcends geopolitical considerations.”
+The humanitarian group Refugees International also praised the move.
+“The U.S. genocide declaration is a welcome and profoundly meaningful step,” the group said in a statement.
+“It is also a solid sign of commitment to justice for all the people who continue to face abuses by the military junta to this very today.”
 Merkley called on the administration to continue the pressure campaign on Myanmar by imposing additional sanctions on the government to include its oil and gas sectors.
 “America must lead the world to make it clear that atrocities like these will never be allowed to be buried unnoticed, no matter where they occur,” he said.

 More than 700,000 Rohingya Muslims have fled from Buddhist-majority Myanmar to refugee camps in Bangladesh since August 2017, when the Myanmar military launched a clearance operation in response to attacks by a rebel group.
 Myanmar security forces have been accused of mass rapes, killings and the burning of thousands of homes.